Namania/bank-account-manager-back/README.md

 5 - Go on your interface
 > http://127.0.0.1:8000/admin/

-6 - Create a user account to use it as simple user (withou staff or superuser rights)
+6 - Create a user account to use it as simple user (without staff or superuser rights)

 ![add-account](./git-image/create-account.png)